knamroud/littlelemon/README.md

 ```
 ## Notes
 Only authenticated users can book.
-Only superusers can see all the bookings.
+Only superusers can see all the bookings or add menu items.